apache/gravitino/docs/iceberg-rest-service.md

 | `gravitino.auxService.iceberg-rest.clients` | client pool size of catalog | `10`|

-### Hdfs configuration
+### HDFS configuration
-Hdfs config files(`core-site.xml` and `hdfs-site.xml`) could be put to dirs defined in `gravitino.auxService.iceberg-rest.classpath `, such as `catalogs/lakehouse-iceberg/conf`, it will be add to the classpath.
+HDFS config files(`core-site.xml` and `hdfs-site.xml`) could be put to dirs defined in `gravitino.auxService.iceberg-rest.classpath `, such as `catalogs/lakehouse-iceberg/conf`, it will be add to the classpath.

 ## Start up Gravitino Iceberg REST server
 Start up Gravitino Iceberg REST server